 Last night's post wasn't intended to be obnoxiously vague, though in the light of today I can see why people might have thought otherwise.
 The truth is that I didn't get home from work until almost ten o'clock and because I was too beat to put very many words down but still wanted to document a large to extra large thing that had occurred in my life I uploaded a picture of B on the couch with two dogs, pecked out a single sentence and then went to sleep.
 When I woke up this morning I was a little bit shocked to find a slew of text messages awaiting me, all posing the same question.

-To answer (some of) the above text-messaged questions, yes, Bevan and I took in two dogs yesterday.
+To answer (some of) the above questions, yeah, B and I took in two dogs yesterday.
 We hadn't really intended to take in even one dog, let alone twice that many, but special circumstances (love, mostly) changed that.

-We don't know very many completely-for-sure things about our new dogs, but what we do know is that Buddy (above left) is a three-ish-year-old male who appears to be made mostly of chihuahua parts and Patches (above right) is a ten-year-old female pitbull-slash-other-things mix.
+We don't know very many completely-for-sure things about our new dogs, but what we do know is that Buddy (the first pic) is a three-ish-year-old male who appears to be made mostly of chihuahua parts and Patches (the second pic) is a ten-year-old female pitbull-slash-other-things mix.
 We've been calling Buddy "Lil' Perv" because he's always trying to lick the inside of Patches' mouth and put his, well, dog stuff where it doesn't belong and we've taken to calling Patches "Big Momma" because she's pensive and serious and wise-seeming but also incredibly affectionate and protective.